AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-assets-view.md

 1. Click **[!UICONTROL Delete]**.

-## Manage permissions to a private collectio{#manage-permissions-to-a-private-collection}
+## Manage permissions for a private collection{#manage-permissions-private-collection}

-You can allow administrators to manage the access levels for collections available in the repository.
-You can also delegate permission management priviliges to user groups.
-You can assign permissions such as view, edit,etc. to the user groups or users.
-Adobe does not recommend to assign permissions to users.
+You can allow administrators to manage [access levels](https://experienceleague.adobe.com/en/docs/experience-manager-assets-essentials/help/get-started-admins/folder-access/manage-permissions) for private collections available in the repository.
+You can assign permissions such as `Can View` and `Can Edit` to the user groups or users.
+You can also delegate permission management privileges to user groups.
+The users who create private collections are the owners of those collections.
+They can use the [!UICONTROL Manage Permissions] action to grant access to the other users.
+Moreover, Administrators can view and manage permissions of the private collections in the [!DNL Experience Manager] repository.

+>[!NOTE]
+>
+>Adobe does not recommend to assign permissions to users.

+For information on how to assign the available permissions to user groups, see [Add permissions to user groups](/help/using/manage-permissions.md#add-permissions).

-For more information visit [manage permissions](https://experienceleague.adobe.com/en/docs/experience-manager-assets-essentials/help/get-started-admins/folder-access/manage-permissions#manage-permissions-on-folders).
+For more information on the end-to-end workflow, see [manage permissions](https://experienceleague.adobe.com/en/docs/experience-manager-assets-essentials/help/get-started-admins/folder-access/manage-permissions).

 ## Next Steps {#next-steps}